xiaomeow/xiaomeow.github.io/for_pun.md

 ## Puns/Jokes

-What would you get if you dip a piece of chalk in French milk? \s\s Chocolate! (chalk-au-lait)

-I enjoy telling jokes in the elevator, since that makes my jokes funny on so many different levels.

-What do you call a wave function describing different quantum states of multiple systems? \s\s The "United" States!
+What do you call a wave function describing different quantum states of multiple systems?
+The "United" States!

 Why does heat have boring derivatives?
 Because dq=TdS, i.e."tedius"! (where q is heat, T is temperature, and S is entropy)